Emad-COMBINE-lab/clasp/README.md

 - Upload data to Zenodo and fill in missing links in data preperation docs
 - Write an automatic download script once data published to Zenodo
-- Add citation to repository (.cff) and to readme
-- Get an external lab member to review the code and docs

 ----